Linear filtering with fractional noises: large time and small noise asymptotics: Proof of Theorem

-Replacing all the functions in the integrands by their closed form expressions, we arrive at the integrals, which can be computed explicitly by means of integration over suitable contours.
+Upon substitution of \eqref{Nalpha} and \eqref{Xzalpha} these integrals can be evaluated explicitly by means of standard contour integration.
 Then plugging the limit \eqref{cScDlim} and simplifying the obtained trigonometric formulas, we arrive at the very same expression, derived in \eqref{oneway}.